 Courtesy of the simply awesome resources at the St. Louis Fed, here’s the most recent adjusted monetary base data.
 Recall the post from earlier in the week that included the blown up short-term view of the BASE.
 Here it is updated as of today at 3:46 CST.

 From that post: “Recall that the BASE is still within a consolidation that began in mid-2011 after ramping up into early 2011.
 The view above shows that while the BASE has not broken consolidation, it has increased since the Fed announced it would buy MBS to support the economy.
 A new uptrend would have to start somewhere, after all.
 Has it started?”

 Well, it’s still in consolidation but it made a little hook upward this week.
 A new uptrend would have to start somewhere, after all.
 We have to assume that they are still TWISTing for another week or two, so I would not expect anything really notable until January.

-For reference, here’s the graph from that earlier post.NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
+For reference, here’s the graph from that earlier post.NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart and trade ideas, or the Free eLetter for an introduction to our work.
 Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
+Oh, and follow @BiiwiiNFTRH Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
 Add to SocialTrade